Moussa Niakhaté

-Career
+Club career

 In July 2018, Niakhaté joined 1.
 FSV Mainz 05 from FC Metz for an undisclosed fee, signing a five-year contract until 2023.
 On 6 July 2022, Niakhaté signed a three-year deal with Premier League side Nottingham Forest.

-Personal life
+On 4 July 2024, Niakhaté signed for Ligue 1 club Lyon.

+International career

-Born in France, Niakhaté is of Senegalese descent.
+Born in France, Niakhaté is Senegalese by descent.
 He is a former youth international for France.
+He debuted with the senior Senegal national team in a 5–1 2023 Africa Cup of Nations qualification win over Mozambique on 24 March 2023.

+In December 2023, Niakhaté was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
+In their round of 16 match against the hosts, he missed a penalty in the shoot-out which Senegal lost 5–4 following a 1–1 draw after extra time.